ldufr/ldufr.github.io/_posts/2021-08-07-Secrets-In-Configuration-Files-Is-Wrong.md

 Several solutions to better manage secrets exists.
 [Vault by HashiCorp](https://www.vaultproject.io/), [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) and [AWS Key Management Service](https://aws.amazon.com/kms/) to name a few.
-Those solutions are rather complex solutions that also offer far more power.
+Those solutions are rather complex solutions that also offer far more powerful features.
 Secrets rotation, access right management, single use secrets, and more.
 Where large team will want to leverage those features it can be an important burden for smaller team or for young project.
 Moreover, experience shows that currently very few 3rd party project support those different providers well.

 ### Encrypted credentials in configuration
 Other simpler approach exists.
 One particularly interesting is [Mozilla SOPS](https://github.com/mozilla/sops)